Living in Sheds

 Any shed proposed to be used for temporary accommodation would also need to comply with the Building Code requirements for residential buildings.

 Residential buildings require a higher standard of construction and significant and costly upgrade works will usually be required.
-In most cases it is either practical or economical to convert a shed for permanent or temporary accommodation.
+In most cases it is either not practical or economical to convert a shed for permanent or temporary accommodation.

 If a dwelling is not permitted on the site, Council will not allow a shed to be converted into a dwelling.